Julian52575/Haskell-API-Scraper-DB-Tutorial/README.md

 > `Postman` will help you test your routes !

 ## What you will learn
+- Set up the Haskell Language Server
+- Using Debug.Trace to debug print
 - [Reading environment variable](#Reading-environment-variable) and [making it accessible to your app](#Making-it-accessible-to-your-app)
 - [Setting up the server](#Setting-up-the-server).
   - [Creating your first route](#First-route)